skrebe/Wedding-Website/en.md

 # [](#header-1) Pre-wedding drinks

-Friday evening, 24th August 2018, Location TBC.
+Friday evening, 24th August 2018, Location Baras vienas.

 For those who can make to Vilnius early, we will be hosting a few drinks in Vilnius.
 It will be a great opportunity to meet and catch up with fellow wedding guests.
 Hope you see you there!